 The beautiful and elegant Luxman PD-264 direct-drive turntable is delightfully different, in the way Luxman gear often is and would make a wonderful first ‘proper’ turntable.

 The Luxman PD-264 is a deck you see often here in Australia.
 Sold at an affordable price, in a competitive market and when Luxman was a heavy hitter, there is much to love about this elegant, understated machine.

-The Luxman PD-264 comes with a nice low-mass tonearm, quality direct-drive motor and balanced platter, in a slimline chassis.
-There’s a hint of wood trim and the deck has a great vintage look.
+The Luxman PD-264 comes with a decent, low-mass tonearm, direct-drive motor and balanced platter, in a slimline chassis.
+There’s a hint of wood trim and the deck has a cool vintage look.
 The platter is heavy, which is a good thing.
-With much of the platter weight distributed around the edge, excellent wow & flutter characteristics and stable rotation are the result.
+With much of the platter weight distributed around the edge, excellent wow & flutter characteristics and stable rotation are the results.

-The tonearm is a straight design to reduce resonance, something which tends to be found on tonearms designed for high-compliance type cartridges.
+The tonearm is a straight design to increase stiffness and reduce resonance, something which tends to be found on tonearms designed for high-compliance type cartridges.
 The root section of the tonearm is of double-pipe structure, to further reduce resonance.
 A knife-edge bearing is employed and the head-shell is integrated into the tonearm, further suppressing resonance.

 Speed control is via a toggle switch and a strobe is provided, for trimming the speed to precisely 33.3 or 45 RPM.
 The PD-264 is generally a very reliable deck and requires little maintenance, other than lubrication, cleaning and tweaking of the tonearm and cartridge alignment.

 A key feature of the PD-264 is the automatic end of disc arm lift function.
 When disc playback finishes, the tonearm automatically lifts and the platter comes to a stop.
 This function helps prevent unnecessary stylus wear.
 The strobe on this deck is provided by LEDs which enable a clearer strobe indication than is common at this price point.